Ruchit1806/expense-tracker-app/README.md

 # Expense Tracker App 💰

-A **web-based and mobile application** designed to help users efficiently track daily expenses, manage budgets, and gain actionable insights.
-Developed with clean, maintainable Dart code and modern Flutter best practices, demonstrating strong skills in **UI/UX design, state management, responsive design, and cross-platform development**.

-This project was built with proactive problem-solving and leveraging modern AI-powered guidance tools to enhance development workflow, showing the ability to **adapt, learn, and implement cutting-edge solutions** efficiently.
+A fully functional web-based Expense Tracker application built using HTML, CSS, and JavaScript.
+Allows users to track daily expenses, categorize spending, and visualize budgets.
+Designed with clean, maintainable code, responsive UI, and intuitive user experience—showcasing practical skills in frontend web development and This project was built with proactive problem-solving and leveraging modern AI-powered guidance tools to enhance development workflow, showing the ability to **adapt, learn, and implement cutting-edge solutions** efficiently.

 ---